 Top Ten Movie-Inspired Beers

 Two of my favorite things in the entire world are beer and movies.
 If I were a Brewmaster, I’d also take every opportunity to mix the two.
+The Elsinore Beer above is a bit too obvious though.
 Here are the Top Ten Movie-Inspired Beers, ranked fairly arbitrarily on quality of beer, quality of movie reference, and quality of label :

 10. Hazed & Infused